-• Jeff contacted Tunisian Ambassador Tekaya this afternoon to discuss the situation.
-Tekaya passed along a message from FM Morjane, reiterating the new government's commitment to restoring calm, transparent elections and addressi the needs of the people. • issued a statement this afternoon appealing for calm and calling for the government to address the needs of the Tunisian people.
+Jeff contacted Tunisian Ambassador Tekaya this afternoon to discuss the situation.
+Tekaya passed along a message from FM Morjane, reiterating the new government's commitment to restoring calm, transparent elections and addressing the needs of the people to address the needs of the Tunisian people.